-Many accountants reach a point in their career when they wonder whether or not they should put forth the time, effort, and money necessary to get their master’s degree in accounting.
-Some people may think about this at the beginning of their career, while others may already be working as an accountant with a bachelor’s degree and wonder if getting a master’s degree will benefit their existing career.
+Many accountants reach a point in their career when they wonder whether they should put forth the time, effort, and money necessary to get their master’s degree in accounting.
+Some people may think about this at the beginning of their career.
+Others may already be working as an accountant with a bachelor’s degree and wonder if getting a master’s degree will benefit their career.

-As mentioned, some people work as an accountant with only a bachelor’s degree plus some additional courses, this means a master’s degree is not required to work as an accountant.
+Some people work as an accountant with only a bachelor’s degree plus some additional courses.
+This means a master’s degree is not required to work as an accountant.
 So, the decision to get a master’s degree in accounting is a personal one.
 You must think about your specific lifestyle and career plans, and whether or not a master’s degree will help you reach your goals.

 A master’s degree can be an advantage in almost any professional career.
 When applying for a position, a person with a master’s degree will be viewed by potential employers as more qualified than someone with only a bachelor’s degree.
-The process of earning a master’s degree will give you more formal education and additional experience, and help you prepare for more complicated work in the field.
+The process of earning a master’s degree will give you more formal education and additional experience.
+It will help you prepare for more complicated work in the field.
 Employers would prefer to hire someone with an advanced degree.

 If you hope to work for an accounting firm that serves companies with more complicated accounting needs, then a master’s degree will be beneficial.
 If you plan to work independently, or for a small firm that offers simple accounting services, then a bachelor’s degree may be all that you need.